ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
 In many places it will prompt you to verify what you input, allowing you to correct details as you go along.
+Be advised that there is a default answer and if you press enter it will proceed with that default, so make sure you have provided the correct answer.
 </p>